Poetry Out Loud

 —Deborah Bright, The Village School of Naples

-The State Finals contest will take place at the University of Florida, St. Petersburg’s Grand Ball room on March 2.
-Travel assistance will be provided for each student and chaperone.
-The winner of the state finals is awarded $500 and given an all-expense paid trip (with an adult chaperone) to Washington, DC to compete in the Poetry Out Loud National Finals.
+The winner of the state finals is awarded $500 and given an all-expense paid trip to Washington, DC to compete in the Poetry Out Loud National Finals.
 The State Champion’s school library receives a $500 stipend for the purchase of poetry materials.
-The runner-up at the state level receives $300 and an additional $200 goes to his or her school library, third place will receive $100.
-More than $50,000 in prizes and school stipends is awarded annually at the National Finals in April with the national winner receiving $20,000 in college scholarship funds.
+More than $50,000 in prizes and school stipends are awarded annually at the National Finals in April, with the national winner receiving $20,000 in college scholarship funds.